Skip to content

 • More bitter and earthy taste

-• Often nutty or grainy tones
+• Often nutty or grainy notes

-• Stronger body (noted in espresso)
+• Stronger body (noticeable in the espresso)

-• Higher caffeine content (about 2–2.7%)
+• Higher caffeine content (approx. 2–2.7%)

-• Produces more crema in espresso
+• Gives more crema in espresso

 • More resistant to pests